 Examples from NIH

 Examples from University of Rochester Guidance on Developing Research Data Sharing Plans (PDF, See Attachment, pages 1-6)

 Use the tool to create ready-to-use data management plans for specific funding agencies.
-Select University of Rochester from the drop down menu and log in with your UR NetID
+Use your University of Rochester email address to sign up for a new account.

 Using UR Research to Share Data